zcattacz/PJON_wiki/Home.md

 ```

 ###Bus network
-A PJON bus network is the result of interconnection between n PJON bus using router devices.
+A PJON bus network is the result of interconnecting n PJON bus using routers.
 A router is a device connected to n PJON bus (with n dedicated pins) able to route a packet from a bus to anotherone.
 ```cpp
     _______     _______              _______     _______
    |       |   |       |            |       |   |       |